hengshuaiyao/HengshuaiYao.github.io/README.md

 **Motivation of bringing this up now**: This has been about 15 years.
 I already had an unusually hard research career.
 This has confused me for a long time in my Ph.D time and career choice.
 This was my first paper when I was a master student before I came to UofA.
 Perhaps it's human instinct: I don't want to see that one day I die, nobody knows this.
 I have a family.
 It's about just another 15 years for my left career.
 I don't wanna to experience this again: I was afraid to talk about my proud work, when I applied jobs and sometimes was offered a junior position or wasn't even given an interview opportunity for reinforcement learning positions.
 In a small literature, some people knew my work.
 Out wild, people just judge your research by looking at your citations.

 My interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.
+I really like this work.
+I consider it is the best work out from me in my twenty years of research since I started.

 Understanding deep neural networks is my recent interest.